veracity-tech/vtc-lrs/README.md

 `baseUrl`

-The public facing pathname to the API, not including the domain.
+The public facing pathname to the API, including the domain.
 This is required so that the API can generate the MORE links correctly.

 `getUser`